• Skip to primary navigation

 We like to keep things simple here at Sunny Side Up.
 This recipe allows you to do exactly that!
 It has just 8 ingredients and can be made in about 30 minutes (really)!
 Cheesy Pasta with Sausage, Sage, and Kale is a favorite in my house.
 Admittedly, there are 2 of the 4 of us who eat around the kale.
 A dish that everyone likes is definitely a win!
 Plus, it reheats beautifully, so the leftovers work well packed in a thermos for lunch the next day or reheated for a snack.
 We're definitely big fans of using leftovers for lunches (and snacks).

-Making the pasta and a few variations
+Making the sausage sage pasta and a few variations

 One of the nice things about this dish is its versatility.